This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Sorry for the radio silence around here this month.
 With my 30th birthday and subsequent trip to New Zealand, life has been a good kind of hectic.
 But I’m back at my desk in Melbourne and ready to share this week’s post with you.
 I think Europe is a great place for solo travellers and I personally can’t wait to return.
 If you’re unsure about travelling alone in Europe, then you’ve come to the right place.
-Keep reading to discover my top 10 tips for safely visiting Europe alone.
+Keep reading to discover my top 10 tips for safe solo travel in Europe.

 To travel between destinations in Europe, I used a combination of buses, trains and planes.
 However, FlixBus was the main transport I used in mainland Europe.
-It was cheap travel that got me safely to my next destination in daylight.
+It was cheap and it always got me safely to my next destination in daylight.
 Being able to make my way to my accommodation during the day and via public transport made my life so much easier.
 A bonus is that public transport is always quieter during the day, so getting to your accommodation with your luggage is breezier than trying to get your suitcase onto a peak hour train.
-This makes me anxious just thinking about it!
+This makes me anxious just thinking about it.

 I got one night flight from Ljubljana to Brussels and getting from the airport to my accommodation was a struggle.
-No solo traveller wants to be trying to figure out public transport and wheeling her suitcase through a nearly-empty station at 11pm at night.
+No solo female traveller wants to be trying to figure out public transport and wheeling her suitcase through a nearly-empty station at 11 pm at night.

 Before visiting Europe I’d heard and read too many pickpocket stories.
 So I decided to use a crossbody bag as my everyday bag.
 I felt better having all of my important possessions in front of me, instead of on my back in a backpack.
 In saying that though, I always kept my passport under lock and key at my hostel, along with a different debit card just in case.

-Like I said, I’d usually eat one meal out a day to sample the local delicacies.
+As I said, I’d usually eat one meal out a day to sample the local delicacies.
 Back home I regularly dine out alone and pass the time either reading a book or scrolling on my phone.
-I did the same thing in Europe, or I’d plot my afternoon activities.
+I did the same thing while travelling around Europe alone, or I’d plot my afternoon activities.
 Tourism is such a big industry in Europe that you will find many hospitality staff speak a little bit of English.
 But all you need to do is point at a menu and ask for a bill.
 So step out of your comfort zone and get ready to eat some delicious dishes.

 Speaking of, I honestly don’t know how I survived without Google Maps.
 I use it nearly daily even in Melbourne to check tram times.
 Google Maps was my best friend when travelling alone in Europe, as I used it to check public transport information.
 I also used the ‘save’ feature to save different food and attraction recommendations.
 It’s a great way to plan your trip – I even did it for my recent holiday in New Zealand.
 It’s also beneficial to download an offline map for each city you visit.